 An implant is a specific way to replace missing teeth, but the terminology can be confusing as an implant can have a crown attached to it, or it can have dentures attached to it, for instance.
 The implant itself is a metal post that is implanted not into an existing tooth but, instead, into your jawbone, where it is given time to fuse in place.
 Then, artificial teeth such as crowns and dentures can be fitted to the implant with a composite resin.
 This typically helps crowns and dentures be a lot more firmly stuck in place than other ways of putting them in.

 While once the most common way to replace teeth that were entirely missing, dentures have been somewhat superseded by crowns, bridges, and implants.
 However, if you have missing teeth as well as damaged gum tissue, or you do not have enough jawbone to support a dental implant, then traditional dentures can still be very effective.
 Moreover, if you have suffered from severe tooth loss and have lost all of the teeth on the top and/or bottom of your mouth, then dentures are likely to be the best option.
 You can search for full dentures near me to find a dental professional if you’re interested in pursuing this line of treatment.
-Even at that stage, it’s important to have replacement teeth as they can help you preserve your facial structure, as well as making it easier to speak clearly and eat more foods without trouble.
+Even at that stage, it’s important to have replacement teeth as they can help you preserve your facial structure, as well as make it easier to speak clearly and eat more foods without trouble.